What is in this leaflet

 - high temperature (greater than 38.5°C)

 - severe skin reaction at the injection site, including severe bruising.

-Tell your doctor if in the past you have had any medical conditions, especially the following:
+Tell your doctor if in the past you or your child have/has had any medical conditions, especially the following:

 - low immunity due to ill-health, for example some blood disorders, malaria, kidney disease requiring dialysis, HIV/AIDS or cancer

 - low immunity due to treatment with medicines such as corticosteroids, cyclosporin or other medicines, used to treat cancer (including radiation therapy)

 - allergies or allergic reactions, including: runny, blocked or itchy nose; itchy rash or hives; swelling of the face, lips, mouth or tongue

 - Guillain-Barré Syndrome (GBS), an illness which affects the nervous system and causes paralysis.

 Tell your doctor if you or your child have allergies to:

 - any other medicines